-larry39 0 Posted July 5, 2010 Share Posted July 5, 2010 I cannot advise you on whether to buy or not buy a product, but maybe a way to get more information.
+larry39 Posted July 5, 2010 Share Posted July 5, 2010 I cannot advise you on whether to buy or not buy a product, but maybe a way to get more information.
 Typically, on a desktop, you can draw 500ma per port.
 Since you have a laptop, the spec on your system may be different.
 If you are running XP (not sure about other OS?s), go to device manager, expand the USB controllers and right click on a USB root hub.
 Select Properties and then click the power tab.
 It will tell you the power available and what current that port us pulling.
-Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

-Talldog9 0 Posted July 5, 2010 Share Posted July 5, 2010 .240 amps is low.It should be fine.
-Link to post Share on other sites
+Talldog9 Posted July 5, 2010 Share Posted July 5, 2010 .240 amps is low.It should be fine.
+The internet - Where men are men, women are men and children are FBI agents.
+Link to comment Share on other sites More sharing options...

 Recommended Posts